forjj-test/forjj/README.md

 Used for tests with github with versions fixes and more with just a job configured.
 Nothing on server side...
 But we need a credential user/passwd registered and attached to the organization folder.

-Forjj now is able to reproduce that behavior... just need jobdsl to do this for me.
+Forjj now is able to reproduce that behavior with jobdsl...

 Forj Team